Contact us USA/CA: 800-2682918

 If you are visiting Bangkok and you wish to buy a traditional Thai dress, there are dozens of places around the city selling silk and making handwoven dresses on request.

 Exotic Thai, on the other hand, offers any kind of souvenirs, but they are specialized in Thai silk.
-Here you will find any kind of quality of silk, suitable for the every budget.
+Here you will find any kind of quality of silk, suitable for every budget.

 Narai Phand, opened 72 years ago, has some of the best Thai handicrafts in the city.
 These handicrafts come from villages and regions across the country, and its aim is to aid villagers who produce them.
-The silk is handmade and hand-painted, and beside dresses, you will find bags, skirts, scarfs, etc.
+The silk is handmade and hand-painted, and besides dresses, you will find bags, skirts, scarfs, etc.

 Don’t lose the unique opportunity to experience the infinite charm of Thailand, a country with a vibrant and rich culture that never ceases to amaze.
-Book with Asia Highlights and start tailoring your trip now with the help of our knowledgeable staff, that will help you plan your itinerary and your accommodation.
+Book with Asia Highlights and start tailoring your trip now with the help of our knowledgeable staff, which will help you plan your itinerary and your accommodation.